kumarkushagra/kumarkushagra/README.md

-Hello,
+Hi!
+I’m Kushagra,👋

-I'm an engineering student with a passion for AI and machine learning.
-I've worked on various projects, from developing backend tools to experimenting with LLMs.
+an engineering student with intrest for machine learning.
+I've worked on various projects like training ML models from scratch, implementing algorithms like gradient descent from scratch, creating backend tools which are currently in deployment and much more.
+Currently exploring ESP32 for IoT applications.

+Let’s collaborate!
+Open to projects, open-source contributions, or anything related

 ---